8 Best CS:GO Trading Sites: Ranked (2023)

 No fixed fee, which can result in a huge cut for rare skins.

-They don’t allow you to change the currency.
+They don’t allow you to change the currency

-Does not consider the stickers when it comes to pricing.
+They do not consider the stickers when it comes to pricing.

-They have a pretty attractive-looking site that’s intuitive and fun.
+SkinCashier is a solid trading site that offers deals done in under an hour through the use of bots.
+They have a pretty attractive-looking site that’s intuitive and fun to use.
 SkinCashier also has an excellent 4.6 trust score on Trustpilot, offering fast and secure transactions.

 Overall, SkinCashier is a really great choice for trading your skins.
 However, selling rare skins here can be annoying because of the huge scaling fees.
 They also don’t consider stickers in their pricing, which can lead to lower prices of valuable weapons.
+However, they do offer instant cash payouts for players looking for quick bucks.

 LootBear